-Yorkshire’s awash with great breweries and you can check out their magical work on one of these tours.
+Yorkshire’s flowing with great breweries and you can check out their quaffable work on one of these tours.

-Real ale and Yorkshire are a match made in heaven, with breweries strewn across the entire county.
+Whether it’s craft beer or real ale, they’re a match made in heaven with Yorkshire, with breweries strewn across the entire county.
 But while you may be used to seeing their wares in pubs and bars all over the world, that shouldn’t stop you from getting a bit closer to the action.
-These 12 breweries are happy to let you go behind the scenes to see how they make their brews, with a few tasty treats along the way.
+These breweries are happy to let you go behind the scenes to see how they make their brews, with a few tasty treats along the way.

-Theakston’s is the original Masham brewery and it’s one of the best regarded in the UK.
-The brewery opened in 1827 and it’s packed full of history, which you can discover on their tours for just £8.50.
-Your ticket includes a complimentary pint, two halves or three thirds, but you won’t get to try their brews, which include Old Pecular, Best Bitter and Theakston IPA, until you’ve had a bit of an education.
-You’ll follow the entire brewing process, from blending ingredients right through to filling the casks, asking as many questions as you like along the way, before heading to the brewery tap for a pint or two.
+Theakston’s is the original Masham brewery, dating back to 1827, and it’s packed full of history, which you can discover on their tours for just £12.95.
+Your ticket includes a complimentary pint, two halves or three thirds, but you won’t get to try their brews, which include Old Peculier, Best Bitter and Theakston IPA, until you’ve had a bit of an education.
+You’ll follow the entire brewing process, from blending ingredients right through to filling the casks, before enjoying your beers.

 Theakston’s Brewery Visitor Centre, Masham, Ripon, North Yorkshire, HG4 4YD.